vinsonchuong/puppet-strings/actions/open-browser/README.md

 restrict the types of allowed system calls. `puppet-strings` adapts Chrome to be able to run despite these restrictions by enabling headless mode as well as disabling Chrome's process sandbox.

+### Process Management
+Use [`closeBrowser`](../close-browser) to gracefully end browser processes that are no longer needed.

+Otherwise, when the Node.js process that calls `openBrowser` ends, Chrome will be killed with `SIGKILL`.